SME Developments in ASEAN

 Small Medium Enterprises (SMEs), including micro enterprises are integral to the economic development and growth of the ASEAN Member States.
 They constitute the largest number of establishments and contribute significantly to the labour force of ASEAN Member States (AMS).
 SMEs account for between 88.8% and 99.9% total establishments in AMS and between 51.7% and 97.2% of total employment.
 The contribution of these enterprises to each AMS’ GDP is between 30% and 53% and the contribution of SMEs to exports is between 10% and 29.9%.
 Hence, these enterprises are important in terms of income and employment generation, gender and youth empowerment through their diverse business participation, and their widespread presence in the non-urban and rural areas.
 SMEs are thus the backbone of ASEAN and SME development is fundamental towards achieving long-run and sustainable economic growth and narrowing the development gap.

-The SMEWG’s work is currently governed by the Strategic Action Plan for ASEAN SME Development 2010-2015 and covers mandates as stipulated in the ASEAN Economic Community (AEC) Blueprint.
-There are several major deliverables targeted for SME under the AEC Blueprint namely the establishments of (a) a common curriculum for entrepreneurship in ASEAN; (b) a SME service center portal; (c) an SME financial facility in each AMS; and (d) a regional program of internship scheme for staff exchanges and visits for skills training.
+The SMEWG’s work was governed by the Strategic Action Plan for ASEAN SME Development 2010-2015 and covered mandates as stipulated in the ASEAN Economic Community (AEC) Blueprint.
+There were several major deliverables targeted for SME under the AEC Blueprint namely the establishments of (a) a common curriculum for entrepreneurship in ASEAN; (b) a SME service center portal; (c) an SME financial facility in each AMS; and (d) a regional program of internship scheme for staff exchanges and visits for skills training.